XSS3cut10n3r/WorldCup26/README.md

 6. **Run it once manually.** Go to the **Actions** tab → **Update scores** → **Run workflow**.
 When it finishes green, refresh your site — real fixture data should appear.
-From then on it runs itself every 20 minutes (Ideally it would do this, but Github Cron jobs aren't very reliable so it runs every few hours.
-You can do frequent manual runs!).
+From then on it runs itself every 20 minutes (ideally — GitHub's cron is unreliable, so in practice it's every few hours.
+Frequent manual runs are fine!).

+7. **Light up the odds and the simulator.** Still on the **Actions** tab, run **Update odds** once (fills in `odds.json` → the Odds tab), then **Rebuild Elo ratings** once (fills in `elo.json` → the strength-weighted Simulate button).
+No extra keys are needed.
+After this, **Rebuild Elo ratings** re-runs itself after every scores update; refresh the market whenever you like by running **Update odds** again.

 ## How it works

 ```
-.github/workflows/update-scores.yml   schedule: fetch + commit every 20 min
+.github/workflows/update-scores.yml   schedule: fetch scores + commit (every ~20 min)
+.github/workflows/update-odds.yml     manual: fetch Kalshi odds (+ nudge ratings) + commit
+.github/workflows/build-elos.yml      recalibrate elo.json after each scores update + commit
 scripts/update_scores.py              calls the API, applies scoring, writes data.json
+scripts/update_odds.py                Kalshi championship odds -> odds.json (+ nudges elo.json)
+scripts/build_elos.py                 Monte Carlo: calibrate team ratings to the odds -> elo.json
+scripts/elo_nudge.py                  cheap rating nudge as odds drift (used by update_odds.py)
 assignments.json                      who owns which teams
 config.json                           points per round
-data.json                             generated output (don't edit by hand)
+bracket-template.json                 FIFA bracket structure + Annex C third-place map
+data.json                             generated — scores, tables, bracket, simulator inputs
+odds.json                             generated — championship odds per person and team
+elo.json                              generated — team ratings + simulator parameters
-index.html                            the website — reads data.json
+index.html                            the website — reads data.json, odds.json, elo.json
 ```

-The script only commits when something actually changed, so the repo history stays clean between match days.
-During live matches, scores on the site move as the Action runs (and the page also re-checks itself every 5 minutes while open).
+Each script only commits when something actually changed, so the repo history stays clean between match days.
+During live matches, scores on the site move as the scores Action runs (and the page also re-checks itself every 5 minutes while open). **Rebuild Elo ratings** is chained to fire right after **Update scores**, so the moment results change, the simulator re-anchors to them.

+Want the full reasoning behind the rating model — the market calibration, the opponent-weighted form, the shootout tuning?
+It's all in the comments at the top of `scripts/build_elos.py` and the `params` block of `elo.json`.

 ## Troubleshooting

-- **Site shows "No score data yet"** — run the workflow once from the Actions tab (step 6), and check it succeeded.
+- **Site shows "No score data yet"** — run the **Update scores** workflow once from the Actions tab (step 6), and check it succeeded.
 - **Workflow fails with HTTP 403/401** — the `FOOTBALL_DATA_TOKEN` secret is
   missing or mistyped (step 3).
+(The odds and Elo workflows don't use it.)
 - **Workflow fails on the push step** — workflow permissions aren't set to read/write (step 4).
+- **Odds tab is empty** — run **Update odds** once (step 7).
+If a team shows 0%, Kalshi spelled its name differently than `assignments.json`; add a line to the `ALIASES` dict near the top of `scripts/update_odds.py`.
+- **Simulate button does nothing or says it needs data** — it needs a recent `data.json` (run **Update scores**).
+For strength weighting it also needs `elo.json` (run **Rebuild Elo ratings**); without it the sim still runs but treats every team as even.
-- **A team isn't getting points** — the API may spell it differently than `assignments.json`.
+- **A team isn't getting points** — the scores API may spell it differently than `assignments.json`.
 Common spellings are already handled (USA, Türkiye, Korea Republic, Ivory Coast, Cabo Verde, DR Congo, Czechia, …).
 If one slips through, add a line to the `ALIASES` dict near the top of `scripts/update_scores.py`.
-- **Scheduled runs stop after the tournament** — GitHub disables schedules after 60 days without repo activity, which is fine; you can also delete or disable the workflow once the final is played.
+- **Scheduled runs stop after the tournament** — GitHub disables schedules after 60 days without repo activity, which is fine; you can also delete or disable the workflows once the final is played.